Celebrating NOV. 4th–7th, 2021! Live Events will be modified if needed due to COVID19

 Today many Kona farmers can lay claim to being fifth generation coffee farmers.
 Coffee is an economic mainstay of Kona, where farmers continue the tradition and honor their heritage with every harvest.

-It’s a rarely recognized fact, but one of the mainstays of the world famous Kona coffee industry is an institution that has never planted a coffee tree, never harvested a crop and never roasted a bean.
-And, likely, many coffee farmers hard at work in the field give little thought to the fact that the land from which they gather their harvest has a direct connection to King Kamehameha the Great, the warrior king who first united the Hawaiian Islands.
+It’s a rarely recognized fact, but one of the mainstays of the world famous Kona coffee industry is tied to the enduring legacy of a princess and her vision to transform the lives of countless keiki.
+And likely, many of us give little thought to the fact that the land from which our favorite coffee grows has a direct connection to King Kamehameha the Great, the warrior king who first united the Hawaiian Islands.

-In her Will Pauahi directed that her lands be used to generate income for the creation and operation of the Kamehameha Schools, and that the lands not be sold, so that the schools would be supported forever.
+In her Will, Pauahi directed that her lands be used to generate income for the creation and operation of the Kamehameha Schools.
 In carrying out the terms of her Will, the trustees of the Princess’ estate were instrumental in creating the long-term agricultural leasehold system which continues to serve both the schools and Kona’s coffee growers today.
-Kamehameha Schools Bishop Estate owns 295,000 acres of land on the island of Hawaii.
+Kamehameha Schools owns 295,000 acres of land on the island of Hawaiʻi.
 Of that, nearly half has been in agricultural use for more than a century.
-KSBE serves 3,000 students at the main campus on Oahu, and now is in the process of building four new schools, one of which will be in West Hawaii.
-KSBE also operates a network of preschools throughout the islands, and supports a college scholarship program for Hawaiian students.
 And all of that is supported in part through the leasing of land to Kona’s coffee growers.

 Just a little something to chat about over your next cup of fine Kona coffee.